May 2023 Gaza–Israel clashes: Return rocket fire and ensuing violence

 Palestinian militants responded to the bombing by launching hundreds of rockets into Israel, over 938 according to the IDF, in what Palestinian militants called Operation Revenge of the Free.
 On 11 May, two more PIJ commanders were killed during airstrikes, while the death toll from the previous raids increased to at least 26.
 Four members of the PFLP were identified among those killed in the 10 May airstrikes.
 On 12 May, PIJ militants fired rockets toward Jerusalem for the first time during the conflict.
 As a result, ceasefire talks were paused.

 On 13 May, a Palestinian worker was killed and another injured by rocket shrapnel in Negev.
 Late that day, a ceasefire between Israel and PIJ was arranged through the auspices of the government of Egypt, which negotiated with both parties.
 Reports about the details of the ceasefire conditions are so far contradictory.

 Reactions

 Ismail Haniyeh, the head of Hamas, denounced the airstrikes and said, "Assassinating the leadership in a treacherous operation will not bring security to the occupier, but instead greater resistance."
 Hamas spokesman Hazem Qassem issued a warning, claiming that Israel "bears responsibility for the repercussions of this escalation."

 The United Nations has called for moderation and a restart of talks aimed at achieving a durable peace as part of the international community's concern.
 Israeli authorities have suspended the entry and departure of people and commodities from Gaza through two crossing points until further notice.

+On 13 May, hundreds of peace activists joined two anti-war demonstrations in Tel Aviv and Haifa to protest against Israel's actions in Gaza, holding up Palestinian flags and banners in Arabic, English and Hebrew that read, "Stop the war on Gaza", "Our hearts are with Gaza", "No democracy with the occupation", "Palestinian lives matter" and "No to the aggression on Gaza."

 On 13 June, Amnesty International said the Israeli airstrikes and Palestinian rocket fire could amount to war crimes, saying that the airstrikes were carried out "without military necessity" and amounted to "a form of collective punishment against the civilian population" and the rocket fire "indiscriminate".